Waxolunist/vimconf/README.md

 All plugins were updated on 18/02/2013.

 Last updates to this document:
+- 04/11/2013: Substituted CommandT with CtrlP, because the ruby extension made problems on Maverick
 - 04/11/2013: Updated bundles html5, css3
 - 02/05/2013: Updated bundles command-T, tagbar, mini-bufexpl
 - 02/05/2013: Replaced markdown vim plugin with https://github.com/plasticboy/vim-markdown/